lsprangers/lsprangers.github.io/docs/aws_sap/CACHE.md

 ## Questions
 - Q: You have deployed the same SSL certificate onto your CloudFront and ALB.
 You would like to ensure you get a high ratio of cache hit but also don't want to break SSL.
 What do you recommend?
     - Explanation: Forward the host header because it allows you to maintain the integrity of SSL conncetions while caching content effectively, Preserving the host header ensures that requests are routed correctly.
-    - Break SSL here refers to breaking integrity of secure cnxn b/t client and backend ALB if we incorrectly handle headers
+    - Break SSL here refers to breaking integrity of secure cnxn b/t client and backend ALB if you incorrectly handle headers
         - The `Host` header is needed to be passed through CloudFront so that the ALB can use this information
-        - `Host` header tells backend ALB what domain the client originally requested, if SSL cert tied to `www.example.com` then the ALB needs to verify request for that website, if CF doesn't forward header we can't use that
+        - `Host` header tells backend ALB what domain the client originally requested, if SSL cert tied to `www.example.com` then the ALB needs to verify request for that website, if CF doesn't forward header you can't use that
         - Why does this hurt caching?
 If our `cache-key` that CF uses to calculate whether to return cached content or not includes the `Host` header, then CF may not get a cache hit if 2 people request the same content
-            - Basically if I request from `www.example.com` and get the content, and someone else did as well to get the exact same content, ideally CF handles this, but since we need SSL and to forward `Host` incase of a miss, CF would calculate these 2 requests as different
+            - Basically if I request from `www.example.com` and get the content, and someone else did as well to get the exact same content, ideally CF handles this, but since you need SSL and to forward `Host` incase of a miss, CF would calculate these 2 requests as different
 - Q: You would like to ensure your ALB is only accessible through a CloudFront distribution so that you can protect the content accessible to your users.
 What do you recommend?
     - Make ALB Private, and create CF VPC Origins to attach to ALB and create CF signed URLs
     - Private ALB can't be reached by CF, so need VPC Origins